 Revocation of a Sub CA can only be requested by an authorized representative of the respective operator.
-If one of the reasons for revocation listed in Section 4.9.1 is determined by the Trust Center or made known to the Trust Center by a third party and verified by the Trust Center, revocation of the affected Sub CA certificate is initiated.
+If one of the reasons for revocation listed in Section 4.9.1 is determined by or verifiably made known to the Trust Center, revocation of the relevant Sub CA certificate is initiated.